-- 1. Obtain knowledge of the structure and model of the Java programming language. - 2.
-Use the Java programming language for various programming technologies (understanding) - 3.
+- 1. Student will obtain knowledge of the structure and model of the Java programming language. - 2.
+How to use the Java programming language for various programming technologies (understanding) - 3.
 Develop software in the Java programming language (application) - 4.
-Evaluate user requirements for software functionality required to decide whether the Java programming language can meet user requirements (analysis) - 5.
-Use certain technologies by implementing them in the Java programming language to solve the given problem (synthesis) - 6.
-Choose an engineering approach to solving problems, starting from the acquired knowledge of programming and knowledge of operating systems.
+Evaluate user requirements for software functionality required to decide whether the Java programming language can meet user requirements (analysis) - 5. propose the use of certain technologies by implementing them in the Java programming language to solve the given problem (synthesis) - 6. choose an engineering approach to solving problems, starting from the acquired knowledge of programming and knowledge of operating systems. (evaluation)